-magazine recently named him among their“20 Under 30”Class of 2021, a select group of young adults at the forefront of the organ field.
-At the age of 12, Daniel captured international media attention with performances on piano at Carnegie Hall and on organ at St. Patrick's Cathedral on the same day.
+Akron, Ohio native Daniel Colaner captured international media attention at the age of 12 with his performance on piano at Carnegie Hall and on organ at St. Patrick's Cathedral on the same day.
 Since then, his talents have been showcased on ABC World News Tonight

 , Good Morning America